understructure/AWSBigDataSpecialtyExamPrep/Domain_2_-_Storage/DynamoDB_Streams_and_Replication.md

 1. Replication

     * Disaster Recovery (DR) - database table in one AW region, replicating to another region for DR failure
+        * Close to realtime, but there will be some latency
+        * Latency depends on which regions are involved and what the latency is b/t regions

+    * Large distributed applications with users worldwide - using a multi-master database model.
+A synched set of tables operating worldwide.

 2. Triggers

     * Lambda function triggered when new record added to stream, do analytics on data

     * Lambda function triggered when new user signup on web app, data entered into users table, email sent to users, etc.

-    * Large distributed applications with users worldwide - using a multi-master database model.
-A synched set of tables operating worldwide.

 ##### Example w/ CloudFormation and Elastic Beanstalk

-* Create or select table to be replicated
+1. Create or select table to be replicated

-* Apply cloud formation stack and wait - stack will shift to COMPLETE - look in output section of the stack to get URL for replication console
+1. Apply cloud formation stack and wait - stack will shift to COMPLETE - look in output section of the stack to get URL for replication console

-* Login to the replication console and create a replication group **identify** (?)
+1. Login to the replication console and create a replication group **identify** (?)

-* Wait for process to be completed, in the background additional checkpoint tables will be created
+1. Wait for process to be completed, in the background additional checkpoint tables will be created

-* See this link from AWS for more info: [Cross-Region Replication](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.CrossRegionRepl.html)
+* See this link from AWS for more info: [DynamoDB Cross-Region Replication](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.CrossRegionRepl.html)

 * **Second Option** - With DynamoDB Streams and Lambda, you can create an event-driven architecture where streams are captured and invoked by Lambda functions so that the Lambda function you write can copy the data to a different region (no need for EC2 instance w/ Kinesis Client Library)